Nitesh-OP/Week-1/README.md

 # Week-1
-here we devlope an CNN model using an jupiter,tensorflow here we train an AI to identify an organic and inorganic waste we have used an libraries like numpy,pandas,opencv,and tensorflow
+In this phase, we developed a Convolutional Neural Network (CNN) model using Jupyter Notebook and TensorFlow.
+The goal was to train an AI system to classify waste as either organic or inorganic.
+The following libraries were utilized during development:

+NumPy

+Pandas

+OpenCV

+TensorFlow